 Baked Sweet Potatoes

 Simple side dishes can be the very best ones.
 Baked sweet potatoes pair perfectly with any entrée, and they're easily scalable for two.
 Unless one diner is likely to eat more than one tuber, just cook one per person.
 Nothing could be easier.
-Simply poke holes in two sweet potatoes with a fork and place them on a foil-lined baking sheet (or wrap them in foil).
+Poke holes in two sweet potatoes with a fork and place them on a foil-lined baking sheet (or wrap them in foil).
 Roast at 425°F for about 45 minutes.
 Pierce with a fork to verify they're fully cooked, then top with butter, sugar, and cinnamon.

 Green salad isn't just for summer; it's a great option for an intimate Thanksgiving meal.
 Not only is salad a healthy side, but it's also easy to match the amount to just a few guests.
 Simply decide which veggies and other ingredients to include and fill two salad bowls.
 Voila, you have just the right amount for a two-person meal.
 Kale salad is a particularly good option for a Thanksgiving dinner because this flavorful winter green is readily available this time of year.